biotop/context/README.md

-# CONTEXT - A TOOL TO ANALYSE SEQUENCE CONTEXT OF GENERIC (BIOLOGICAL) DATA
+# CONTEXT - a tool for context analysis of (generic) biological data

 ## Motivation
 The analysis of sequence context presents a common challenge/question in many biological problems.